2-Guys-1-Code/2guys1code/poker/deck.md

 Hearts and Diamond are Red

 Decks can be
-shuffled (orderd randomly)
+Take card from specific position
-you can take a card from the top
+Take a specific card from the deck
 You can put a card back at a specific position
-You can cut a deck at a specific position
+You can cut a deck at a specific position shuffled (ordered randomly)
-Take a specific card from the deck
-Take card from specific position

 Hands are sets  of cards.
-HAsd can be for difrent  games, i,e Poker vs go fish
+Hand can be for different  games, i,e Poker vs go fish

 Should dealing the job of the deck? is deal just remove card  froma deck